 In-person tours are 60 minutes in duration, depending on congestion and/or questions raised during the tour.
 All tours begin in the main lobby of Stern Auditorium / Perelman Stage at 57th Street and Seventh Avenue and end in the Rose Museum on the second floor.

 During an in-person tour, our friendly and knowledgeable tour guides share 125 years of Carnegie Hall history, walking guests through the landmark building.
-Visitors will see the famous Stern Auditorium / Perelman Stage from various points of view, walk through Composers Alley, hear the stories behind many of the famous signed photographs of performers hanging on the walls, and visit the Rose Museum with more than 400 Carnegie Hall artifacts.
+Visitors will see the famous Stern Auditorium / Perelman Stage from various points of view, walk through the Composers’ Gallery, hear the stories behind many of the famous signed photographs of performers hanging on the walls, and visit the Rose Museum with more than 400 Carnegie Hall artifacts.
 Tours end in the museum, adjacent to the Carnegie Hall Shop.

 There is no bag, coat, or stroller check available during normal tour hours at Carnegie Hall.
 Roller bags, large suitcases, and/or bulky backpacks are not permitted inside Stern Auditorium / Perelman Stage on tours.
 These items must be stored at an offsite location.

 Our tours are most appropriate for school groups with students ages 8 and older.

 Please make any specific requests at the time of the booking.

 For an in-person tour, the stage and backstage areas of Carnegie Hall are only available to scheduled performers.
 For performance inquiries, please contact our Booking office.